yashp1932/Plant-It-Automatic-Watering-System/README.md

 Plant-It automatically identifies your plant, retrieves watering needs, and waters based on live soil readings:

 1. **Plant Identification**
-   - Snap a photo of the plant
+   - Snap a photo of the plant and upload to the web app
    - Use **Pl@ntNet API** to detect species

 2. **Optimal Moisture Retrieval**